 It’s hard to shine when you’re sharing carries and are considered just one of your team’s two star running backs every season.
 That is, unless your name is Sony Michel.

 The USA Today High School All-American split time with Nick Chubb (who you’ll meet in a minute), yet he still rushed for the third-most career yards in Georgia history.
 During the 2018 Rose Bowl, Michel only touched the football 15 times but racked up 222 total yards and four touchdowns on his way to earning Offensive MVP.
-Michel became a first-round pick of the New England Patriots and is on his way to a long, successful professional career.
+Michel became a first-round pick of the New England Patriots and is now with the Los Angeles Rams.
+He’s on his way to a long, successful professional career.

 3. Todd Gurley (2012-14)

 Statistics: 3,285 rushing yards, 615 receiving yards, 42 total touchdowns

 In three seasons in Athens, Todd Gerome Gurley absolutely blew the lid off of the Southeastern Conference.
 As a true freshman, Gurley overtook Ken Malcome as the team’s starting running back in the second game of the year, then ran for 1,385 yards (seventh-most in a single season) and 17 touchdowns (third-most in a season) as the Dawgs finished 12-2 and won the Capital One Bowl in 2012.

 The next year, Gurley appeared in just 10 games, but he still ran for 989 yards and scored 16 total touchdowns as a sophomore.
 Gurley was slapped with a four-game suspension as a junior after receiving money for signed memorabilia then tore his ACL against Auburn in his first game back.
 His Georgia career ended early, but Gurley’s dominance carried him into the start of an incredible NFL career with the Los Angeles Rams.
 He played the 2020 season back home with the Atlanta Falcons.